 plt.show()

-This code fetches real-time stock data from EODHD API, calculates the daily returns, and then computes the annualized volatility.
+This code fetches high quality historical stock data from EODHD API, calculates the daily returns, and then computes the annualized volatility.
 The visualization of the daily returns offers insight into the stock’s price fluctuations, a key aspect of volatility.

 Understanding how to measure and interpret volatility is crucial in momentum trading.
 It helps traders identify the most opportune moments to enter and exit trades.
 In the next section, we will delve into the role of volume indicators in enhancing momentum trading strategies.